beepweep/beepweep.github.io/README.md

 ## 👥 The Architects

-**Madhur Satija** - CEO (Chief Execution Officer)
-*A builder who turned curiosity into ventures across blockchain, fintech, and beyond.
-Madhur doesn't chase trends.
+**Madhur Satija** - CEO (Chief Execution Officer) *Full stack operator and generalist.
+A builder who turned curiosity into ventures across blockchain, fintech, and beyond.
 He architects systems that compound.
 From news media to Web3, his path has been deliberate: solve real problems, build with precision, scale with purpose.
 No fluff.
 Just execution.*

 **Abhishek Kaushik** - CTO (Chief Troubleshooting Officer) *Technical leader ensuring systems run smoothly and problems get solved.*